iip-ecosphere/platform/platform/transport/transport.amqp/README.md

 This implementation ships with an [AMQP 1.0](https://www.amqp.org/) client as  transport connectors based on [RabbitMQ](https://www.rabbitmq.com/).

 TLS can be configured via the transport parameters.
+A key alias is currently not supported by this connector, i.e., the underlying implementation takes the first available key.

 Akin to the transport component/layer, the regression tests exercise the transport connector with simple JSON and [Google protobuf](https://developers.google.com/protocol-buffers)